Strong Coupling Constants of the Doubly Heavy Spin-1/2 Baryons with Light Pseudoscalar Mesons

 On the phenomenological side, after inserting the complete sets of hadronic states with the same quantum numbers as the interpolating currents and performing the Fourier integration over $x$, we get

-where the ground states are isolated and dots represent the contribution of the higher states and continuum. $B_1(p+q,s)$ and $B_2(p,r)$ are the initial and final doubly heavy baryons with spins $s$ and $r$ respectively.
-The matrix element $\langle 0\vert \eta\vert B_i(p,s)\rangle$ is defined as
+where the ground states are isolated and the dots represent the contribution of the higher states and continuum. $B_1(p+q,s)$ and $B_2(p,r)$ are the initial and final doubly heavy baryons with spins $s$ and $r$ respectively.
+The matrix element $\langle 0\vert \eta\vert B_i(p,s)\rangle$ is defined as:

 where $\lambda_{B_i}$ are the residues and $u(p,s)$ is the Dirac spinor for the baryons $B_i$ with momentum $p$ and spin $s$.
-By the Lorentz and parity consideration, one can write the matrix element $\langle B_2(p,r){\cal P}(q)\vert B_1(p+q,s)\rangle$ in terms of the strong coupling constant and Dirac spinors as
+By the Lorentz and parity consideration, one can write the matrix element $\langle B_2(p,r){\cal P}(q)\vert B_1(p+q,s)\rangle$ in terms of the strong coupling constant and Dirac spinors as:

-where $ g_{B_1 B_2{\cal P}} $, representing the strong coupling constant for the strong decay $ B_1\rightarrow B_2 {\cal P}$.
-The final expression for the phenomenological side of the correlation function is obtained by inserting Eqs.~\ref{me1} and \ref{me2} into Eq.~\ref{phside} and summing over spins:
+where $ g_{B_1 B_2{\cal P}} $, represents the strong coupling constant for the strong decay $ B_1\rightarrow B_2 {\cal P}$.
+The final expression for the phenomenological side of the correlation function is obtained by inserting Eqs.~(\ref{me1}) and (\ref{me2}) into Eq.~(\ref{phside}) and summing over spins:

-where dots inside the bracket denote several $\gamma$-matrix structures that may appear in the final expression due to the spin summation.
-Here we select the structure $\rlap/q \rlap/p\gamma_5$ to perform analyses.
+where the ellipsis inside the bracket denote several $\gamma$-matrix structures that may appear in the final expression due to the spin summation.
+Here we select the structure $\rlap/q \rlap/p\gamma_5$ to perform analysis.

 To kill the higher states and continuum contributions we apply the double Borel transformation with respect to the square of the doubly heavy baryon momenta $ p^2_1=(p+q)^2 $ and $ p^2_2=p^2 $, which leads to